rutchkiwi/copyzshell/README.md

 ## zgen

-If you're using [Zgen](https://github.com/tarjoilija/zgen), just add `antigen bundle rutchkiwi/copyzshell` to your `.zshrc` along with your other plugins.
+If you're using [Zgen](https://github.com/tarjoilija/zgen), add `zgen load rutchkiwi/copyzshell` to your `.zshrc` along with your other plugins.

 #Usage
 ```